tetrochel/itdols/README.md

 ## Getting Started

-To launch you need server from [this](https://github.com/TpaBoXak/ItDOIS) repository
+To launch the project you need a server from [this](https://github.com/TpaBoXak/ItDOIS) repository